If you are planning to kayak Portage Lake then you’ll want to keep reading!

 How to Get to Portage Lake

-Portage Lake kayak launch is located 55 miles north of Anchorage and it’ll take you about 60 minutes to drive there.
+Portage Lake kayak launch is located 55 miles south of Anchorage and it’ll take you about 60 minutes to drive there.

 - From Anchorage, head south on the Seward Highway